jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 I have found that these lists tend to have little or no additional content inserted in these feeds.
 You mostly see only what you want to see.

-While curated lists filters content, they cannot filter what's posted by those you follow.
+While curated lists filter content, they cannot filter what's posted by those you follow.
 Some people use their accounts to post computer related content only.
 Some also use their accounts to post their personal and often political views.
 Your only options are to compartmentalize and ignore posts that do not align with your personal views, or don't follow these people at all.